MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/demand-planning/demand-planning-home-page.md

     > [!VIDEO https://www.microsoft.com/videoplayer/embed/RW1dwCZ]

 1. **[Create transformation](transform-data.md)** – Transform imported data from tables into time series by identifying data columns, choosing time buckets, and shifting dates.
-For example, you can shift historical data from last year to next year so that you can use it as a basis for the forecast, apply multiplications, or combine the data from different systems.
+For example, you can shift historical data from last year to next year so that you can use it as a basis for the forecast.
+Alternatively, you can apply multiplications or combine data from different systems.
 1. **[Create forecasts](forecast-profiles.md)** – Use different forecasting models (including your own Azure Machine Learning model) to create a forecast, or let AI determine which forecast model works best.

     > [!VIDEO https://www.microsoft.com/videoplayer/embed/RW1d4sy]